-Bags under eyes — mild swelling or puffiness under the eyes — are common as you age.
-With aging, the tissues around your eyes, including some of the muscles supporting your eyelids, weaken.
-Normal fat that helps support the eyes can then move into the lower eyelids, causing the lids to appear puffy.
-Fluid also may accumulate in the space below your eyes, adding to the swelling.
+Bags under eyes are mild swelling or puffiness under the eyes.
+They're common as you age and the tissues around your eyes weaken, including some of the muscles supporting your eyelids.
+Fat that helps support the eyes can then move into the lower eyelids, causing them to appear puffy.
+Fluid may also accumulate below your eyes.

 - Mild swelling

 You may not like the way they look, but bags under eyes are usually harmless and don't require medical care.
 See your health care provider if the condition causes vision problems, irritation or headaches or is accompanied by skin rash.

 Your health care provider will want to rule out other possible causes that can contribute to the swelling, such as thyroid disease, infection, connective tissue disease or an allergy.
 You may be referred to a health care provider who specializes in the eyes (ophthalmologist), plastic surgery or plastic surgery of the eyes (oculoplastic surgeon).